krishaamer/green-filter-research/research/literature/design.md

 #### Speculative Design {#speculative-design}

--   @dunneSpeculativeEverythingDesign2013 invented the term
+-   The term *‘speculative design’* was invented by
-    *‘speculative design’* in their seminal book as the question on the intersection of user experience design and speculation.
+    @dunneSpeculativeEverythingDesign2013 in their seminal book as the question on the intersection of user experience design and speculation.
 Speculative design makes use of future scenarios to envision contexts and interactions in future use.

-Phil Balagtas, founder of The Design Futures Initiative at McKinsey, discusses the value of building future scenarios at his talk at Google (Google Design, 2019).
+-   Phil Balagtas, founder of The Design Futures Initiative at McKinsey, discusses the value of building future scenarios at his talk at Google (@googledesignDesignSpeculativeFutures2019).
 One of his examples, the Apple Knowledge Navigator, from an Apple vision video in 1987, took two decades to materialize in the real world, inspired by a similar device first shown in a 1970s episode of Star Trek as a magic device (a term from participatory design), which then inspired subsequent consumer product development - and then another 2 decades, until the launch of the iPhone in 2007 - a total of 40 years!

+-   @BARENDREGT2021374 explores the potential of speculative design to stimulate public engagement through thought experiments that spur public debate on an issue chosen by the designer.

+***Design Implications:***

+-   “Speculative Design” for a sustainability assistant

+-   All green categories — Green hub — Ask the user to prioritize

 -   In my “green filter” AI advisor app’s scenario, the AI is scanning for opportunities matching the user’s sustainable investment